anthonyrisinger/cga/README.md

 The overhead of conversion is typically negligible compared to the computation being performed.
 What matters is that these interfaces be robust, well-tested, and maintained as first-class components of your system.

-#### When to Use Geometric Algebra: A Honest Decision Tree
+#### When to Use Geometric Algebra: An Honest Decision Tree

-After years of implementation experience, here's practical guidance on when geometric algebra justifies its costs:
+Analysis of implementation trade-offs indicates clear criteria for when geometric algebra justifies its costs:

 **Use GA when you have:**
 - Mixed geometric primitives (points, lines, planes, spheres) that must interact uniformly